Top 10 Best Epub Reader for Windows

 ProsCons

-Like Kindle, Kobo is not only an ebook reader app but a service which also allows you to buy books from its store.
+Like Kindle, Kobo is not only an ebook reader app but a service that allows you to buy books from its store.
 However, unlike Kindle, which doesn’t support Epub formats, Kobo does support both Epub and Epub 3 formats.
-The app brings all the usual features that we have come to expect from an Epub reader including, search, bookmarks, progress tracking, theming, and more, making it one of the best epub readers for Windows 11 that you can find.
+The app brings all the usual features that we have come to expect from an Epub reader including, search, bookmarks, progress tracking, theming, and more.

 ProsCons